input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 ## 2. The Grinding Attack Algorithm

+In this section, we introduce the grinding attack and how the adversary may maximize its effects.

 ## 2.1 Randomness Manipulation Objectives

 ### 2.1.1 Exposure

-In its current version, Praos has a vulnerability where an adversary can exploit the nonce $`\eta_\text{e}`$, the random value used for selecting block producers.
+In its current version, Praos has a vulnerability where an adversary can manipulate the nonce $`\eta_\text{e}`$, the random value used for selecting block producers.
 This allows the adversary to incrementally and iteratively undermine the uniform distribution of slot leaders, threatening the fairness and unpredictability of the leader selection process.

 At the conclusion of phase 2, when the $\eta^\text{candidate}_{e}$ nonce is determined, the distribution of slot leaders for the next epoch becomes deterministic in a private manner.
 This means that, at this point, the adversary gains precise knowledge of the slots in which they will be elected but lacks detailed knowledge of the slot distribution for honest participants.

 The window of opportunity opens just before the conclusion of phase 2.

 For example, if the adversary acts as the slot leader immediately before this phase transition, they can choose whether to produce a block or not.
-This decision grants them the ability to test and compare two different slot leader distributions for the upcoming epoch.
+This decision grants them the ability to test and compare two nonces, one with one fewer VRF update than the other, and so evaluate  different slot leader distributions for the upcoming epoch.

+---- Should we only talk about trailing slots here for simplicity?

 This marks the beginning of a grinding attack, where the adversary's primary goal is to maximize the number of adversarial trailing blocks  at this critical juncture.
 By doing so, they expand the range of potential slot leader distributions, significantly enhancing their influence over the protocol.
 In essence, the adversary gains access to $2^x$ possible combinations of slot leader distributions, where $x$ denotes the number of trailing leader slots at this particular stage of the protocol.

 ![alt text](grinding-opportunity-window.png)